Total Law

 Minister of Religion Visa (T2)

 What is this visa?
-This visa is for overseas individuals who have been offered an eligible job within a faith community in the UK
+Minister of Religion visa is for overseas individuals who have been offered an eligible job within a faith community in the UK

 What are the requirements?
 You must have an eligible job offer with a faith community in the UK, such as as a minister of religion, missionary, or member of a religious order.
 You must also have a valid certificate of sponsorship for your UK-based job and meet minimum English language and financial requirements.